henrylawson/henrylawson.net/website/_posts/2017-01-29-google-cloud-platform-gcp-study-plan.markdown

      Balancers etc. integrate and try, understand best practices and improvements
   1. Contrast experience with AWS and Azure equivalent product
-  1. Analyse the *business and tech problems* this product can help solve
+  1. Analyze the *business and tech problems* this product can help solve
   1. Determine the elevator pitch for this service
   1. How can it be used by a development team in DEV, UAT, PROD; how can config and changes be promoted through environments?
 Think through